First, if you’re not familiar with the Write Team Mentorship Program, they are:

 Write at your own pace.
 Slow, fast, it’s all good.

 It took me a long time to realize that I’m not the type of writer who enjoys the fast draft.
 It brings me a certain level of anxiety to draft without doing some level of editing.
 So for me, it’s no NaNo and that’s just fine.
-I’ll be spending the next couple of weeks editing my middle grade fairy tale-inspired fantasy getting it ready for beta readers, while I’m researching and plotting my new book, a middle grade mystery.
+I’ll be spending the next several weeks weaving clues and red herrings in my YA murder mystery while querying my MG fairy tale-esque story: THE THIEF, THE COOK, & THE WITCH’S BOOK.

-If you’re NaNo-ing this month, go you!
+And if you are doing a full NaNo this month, go you!
 I hope your month is filled with words, fun, and writing mojo.
-Maybe, like me, you’re editing.
-We’ve got this!
-We will cut those filler words and smooth out any plot holes.
+Maybe, like me, you’re slow-drafting.
 Or maybe, you’re thinking about dipping a toe into the wonderful world of book writing.
 That’s awesome too.
 Dive it.
 Do it.
 We need your story.